-Hawaii Wildfires Claim 89 Lives, Becoming Deadliest US Wildfire in Over a Century – UKNIP
+Hawaii Wildfires Claim 89 Lives in Deadliest Blaze in Over a Century

-The scale of the destruction has come into sharper focus as search teams, accompanied by cadaver dogs, meticulously combed through the wreckage of Lahaina, a once-thriving historic resort town.
-The fast-moving inferno, which ignited on Tuesday, left the town levelled, leaving behind a trail of obliterated buildings and melted cars.
+Rescue squads, backed by cadaver dogs, are painstakingly combing through the smouldering wreckage of Lahaina, a historic resort town reduced to rubble.
+The fast-moving inferno ignited on Tuesday, leaving behind a trail of flattened buildings and melted cars.

-According to the Federal Emergency Management Agency (FEMA), the estimated cost to rebuild Lahaina stands at a staggering $5.5 billion (€4.5 billion).
-Over 2,200 structures have been either damaged or destroyed, and more than 2,100 acres have been consumed by the blaze.
+FEMA estimates the cost to rebuild Lahaina at a jaw-dropping $5.5 billion (€4.5 billion).
+More than 2,200 structures have been destroyed or damaged, with over 2,100 acres scorched by the fierce flames.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.